rust-cydonia/project-cydonia/rfcs/query-system.md

 ## Rationale and Alternatives

-Queries are faster and more efficient in memory usage than regular functions in many cases.
+Queries are faster and more efficient in memory usage than regular functions in many cases despite the upfront cost of hashing.
 They also allow us to compute something really complex once then reuse it many times.
 For example, in the future we could calculate N-body physics for objects in a system over a small timespan then cache it on disk.

 ## Prior Art